 Mode of instruction

 To ensure that students will attain a thorough knowledge of this emerging field, instruction will take a variety of forms, including lectures, guest speakers, group discussion as well as cooperative learning activities and group assignments.
+Attendance of the meetings is mandatory.

 Group assignment: In small groups (2-4 students) you will build your own app with the coding language Scratch(40% of final grade).